sorryAri3/cse15l-lab-reports/lab1-report.md

 1) An example of using the `cd` command without any arguements would look be as followed
    ![Image](cd1.png)

 In this, we see that when we run the `cd` command in the working directory `home`, the following output does not produce anything.
-It is simply the action of us changing the directory. `cd` without arguemnts will just return us to the home directory
+It is simply the action of us changing the directory. `cd` without arguemnts will just return us to the home directory.
+This is technically not an error.
+As we have the cd command is change directory, yet when there is not an argument to follow, it will show us the c

 2) An example of using the command with a path a directory as as arguement would show the following
  ![Image](cd2.png)